FREQUENTLY ASKED QUESTIONS

 Why is the name Cedar Falls Food Co-op?
 Is it just for people living in Cedar Falls?

-At a community meeting early in our development, we discussed the name of the Co-op as a group, and decided upon the Cedar Falls Food Co-op for several reasons.
-The first was that best practices suggest that we have the location of the store in the title rather than another name that does not give any indication of where the Co-op is.
+No. But stay tuned because the Co-op is in the process of changing it's name to better reflect its scope and membership.
+The story of our current name is that at a community meeting early in our development, we decided upon the Cedar Falls Food Co-op for several reasons.
+The first was that consultants suggested that we have the location of the store in the title rather than another name that does not give any indication of where the Co-op is.
 This helps people searching for food co-ops if they see within the title the location.
-Cedar Valley was suggested, but at the time there was the new Riverloop Co-op in Waterloo.
-Since co-ops cooperate rather than compete (principle 6), we opted not to encroach upon the Riverloop membership base but instead use the name Cedar Falls Food Co-op to distinguish ourselves from the one in Waterloo.
+Cedar Valley was suggested, but at the time there was the new Riverloop Co-op in Waterloo, which has since closed.
+Since co-ops cooperate rather than compete (principle 6), we opted to use the name Cedar Falls Food Co-op to distinguish ourselves from the one in Waterloo.
 However, just as most Cedar Valley residents patronize businesses across the region, we welcome and encourage membership from anywhere.
 Waterloo is our second highest city with regard to member numbers followed by the Waverly/Denver corridor.
 In fact, we have members from across Iowa and several other states.

 Will you build, buy, or rent?